 And, sometimes, the in-laws’ recipes also come along.

-Fortunately I have amazing in-laws with amazing recipes!
+Fortunately I have wonderful in-laws with amazing recipes!
 (Thanks Kathleen!)
-And this scallop casserole is one of them.
-This is one of two dishes that seems to always be on the menu at family gatherings.
-And it’s one that almost everyone likes.
+And this scallops casserole is one of hers.
+This is one of two dishes that seems to always be on the menu at her family gatherings.
+Everyone likes it and there are almost never any leftovers!

-The best part is that it’s really simple.
-There’s little-to-no chopping, only very easy mixing, and the rest of the time it just sits in the oven.
+The best part of this scallops recipe is that it’s really simple.
+There’s no chopping, only very easy mixing, and the rest of the time it just sits in the oven.
 That’s my kind of recipe, if it means I don’t have to spend an hour in the kitchen prepping things!

 Did you know scallops are healthy?

-- 12 oz scallops (bay or sea scallops)
+- 12 ounces scallops (bay or sea scallops)

 - 3/4 cup half and half